 As a respected midsized theatre, Studio is both ambitious enough to provide invigorating programming and small enough to allow its Apprentices unique access to the Theatre’s artistic and administrative leadership.
-The work is rigorous and rewarding; Apprentices work together with the staff to meet the demanding deadlines of the field.
+The work is rigorous and rewarding; Apprentices work together with the staff to fulfill the aspirations and goals of the organization.

 Overview: The Directing Apprenticeship is an immersive training experience, giving early-career directors and producers first-hand, practical experience with the artistic activities of one of the country’s most respected mid-sized theatres.
 Through frequent interaction with Studio Theatre’s guest artists and direct mentorship by the Creative Producer and Literary Director, the position provides a chance to learn from and work with established working directors, dramaturgs, and producers.

 What You Will Do: The Directing Apprentice serves as an assistant director on plays in Studio’s Main Stage season and new play development projects, and provides active support to the Casting, Scouting, and Literary departments at Studio.
 Responsibilities include supporting the director and creative teams; assisting with understudy management for the season; maintaining shows; reading and evaluating play submissions; writing support materials; scouting local talent; and assisting in the day-to-day needs of the artistic department.